Hallways Handbook

 • Authorized members of the university maintenance and housekeeping staff.

-• Authorized members of the Kent State University Police Department (only for life safety emergencies including condition 3 above or with a court-ordered search warrant).
+• Authorized members of the Kent State University Police Services (only for life safety emergencies including condition 3 above or with a court-ordered search warrant).

 • Non-university personnel contracted by University Housing or an agent of University Housing to perform maintenance or repair services.